 Make a big batch of homemade light and fluffy mashed potatoes and freeze it for later.
 No grainy, glue-y warmed-up mess here.
-Check out my tips for perfect make-ahead roasted garlic mashed potatoes!
+I’m sharing my proven tips on reheating that perfect make-ahead roasted garlic mashed potatoes.

 I like my mashed potatoes light and fluffy, rich and smooth.
-Ideally, the consistency is not too runny, but just thick enough to hold some gravy on top.
+Ideally, the consistency is not too runny, just thick enough to hold some gravy on top.
 And homemade is the only way to go.
 I can eat it straight up, with or without gravy, for a meal.
 I won’t even complain if I had to eat it every single day for a month!!
-Bring me all the potatoes!
+Can you tell I love potatoes?

 But first, let’s talk about how to make perfectly light, fluffy, rich and flavorful mashed potatoes to start with.